 The Peninsula College Longhouse Art Gallery will present, Intertribal Canoe Journeys on the Salish Sea, in the ʔaʔkʷustəŋáw̕txʷ House of Learning, Peninsula College Longhouse, October through December 2017.

-The exhibit is part of many events during the 2017/18 calendar year, celebrating the Peninsula College Longhouse’s 10th anniversary.
+The exhibit is part of many events during the 2017/18 calendar year, celebrating the Peninsula College Longhouse’s tenth anniversary.
 The collection of photographs have been taken over the years by multiple photographers.
-The images capture the many phases and stages of canoe journeys such as the blessing of a canoe, tribal pullers arriving with “paddles up”, singing and drumming, the many volunteers that support canoe journeys, and raft of canoes waiting their turn to come ashore.
+The images capture the many phases and stages of canoe journeys such as the blessing of a canoe, tribal pullers arriving with “paddles up,” singing and drumming, the many volunteers that support canoe journeys, and a raft of canoes waiting their turn to come ashore.

 For more information contact Sadie Crowe at firstname.lastname@example.org or (360) 417-7992.

 Photo by Jamestown S’Klallam Tribal Citizen Marie Champagne